adimajo/renard_joint/README.md

 Agricole, such that these can be analyzed automatically.

 For storage reasons on Github, RE models as well as SpERT models for CoNLL04 and SciERC are not hosted here.
 Hence, lots of tests are deactivated for Github, but run on our internal Gitlab platform.
-If you wish to receive, please email Dr.
+If you wish to get them as well, please email Dr. Adrien Ehrhardt at <adrien.ehrhardt _ at _ credit-agricole-sa.fr>.

-Adrien Ehrhardt at <adrien.ehrhardt _ at _ credit-agricole-sa.fr>.
-Current test coverage on that platform: 60 %.
+Current test coverage on that platform: 89 %.

 ## Installation